temporalio/documentation/docs/dev-guide/golang/project-setup.md

 #### List Workflows

-Run the `temporal workflow list` command, and make sure to specify the certificate and private key arugments.
+Run the `temporal workflow list` command, and make sure to specify the certificate and private key arguments.

 ```shell
 temporal workflow list \